vmware-archive/push-android-samples/README.md

 Push SDK Usage
 --------------

-For more information please visit the [docs site](https://github.com/cfmobile/docs-pushnotifications-android)
+For more information please visit the [docs site](http://docs.pivotal.io/mobile/push/android/)

+IMPORTANT: Please note that you should be able to build both of the apps below without any modification HOWEVER you will need to change the `pivotal.properties` file to point the SDK to your own PCF Push Notification Server install.
+The default build is usually set up to point to a test server and it will not likely work under your conditions.

 Push Demo Application